leakec/tfc/README.md

 ## Build Code Documentation from Source:
 Currently, the documentation and source code are built seperately.
 To build the documentation follow these instructions.
-1. Change into the doc directory.
+1. Change into the docs directory.
 2. Run:
 ```bash
 sphinx-build . _build/html